Why you can trust The Zebra

 • Missed savings if rating factors improve

-• Harder to find annual policies
+• Harder to find yearly policies

 12-Month Car Insurance Rates by Insurance Company and Coverage Level